E-Invoicing in Mexico

 Learn how to get your company ready to exchange documents in accordance with regulations in Mexico with the support of Comarch

-E-invoicing regulation in Mexico has been introduced gradually to become mandatory for all taxpayers from 2014.
-Mexico was the one of the earliest countries to implement that solution and is considered as a pioneer in the LATAM region.
+Mexico's E-invoicing regulation has been gradually introduced to become mandatory for all taxpayers since 2014.
+Mexico was one of the earliest countries to implement that solution and is considered a pioneer in the LATAM region.

-The use of the services of the Mexican tax authorities, called SAT services, is mandatory for issuing invoices (in the case of electronic invoices, this has been delegated to certified PAC providers).
+The electronic services of the Mexican tax authorities, SAT services, are mandatory for issuing invoices and other kinds of accompanying receipts (in the case of verifying electronic invoices, this has been delegated to certified PAC providers).

 The issuer must communicate the invoice to the recipient within three days following issuance.
-The issuer has to be capable of providing a printed copy if this is required by the buyer.
+The issuer has to be capable of providing a printed copy if the buyer requires this.

-Each invoice must be signed with the supplier's CSD (certificate issued by the tax authorities) and then sent to the Provincial Administrative Court.
-The PAC is obliged to verify the XML format and the signature, assign the folio (UUID), sign with the key provided to the tax authority.
+Each invoice must be signed with the supplier's CSD (certificate issued by the tax authorities) and then sent to the Authorized Certification Provider (PAC).
+The PAC is a Tax Administration Service authorized entity verifying the XML format.
+It also assigns the folio (UUID) and signs it with the key provided to the tax authority.
 PAC performs these processes known as "Timbrado" and returns the result to the supplier (or service provider).

 We have 20+ years of experience in carrying out various EDI, e-invoicing, and other document exchange projects around the world.
 In those years, we have successfully connected more than 130,000 entities from over 60 countries.